Content marketing authenticity – why is it so important?

 What is Content Marketing Authenticity?

-We’re long past the advertising heyday of the mid-twentieth century, where the go-to marketing campaign was simply placing your product in front of a camera (preferably in the hands of a flawlessly-presented actor), then just telling the audience what it was.
+We’re long past the advertising heyday of the mid-twentieth century, where the go-to marketing agency campaign was simply placing your product in front of a camera (preferably in the hands of a flawlessly-presented actor), then just telling the audience what it was.

 Fast-forward a few decades and the internet has utterly changed the way companies market themselves.
 Thanks to social media, even gigantic corporations can now interact with their users on a personal level; in fact, it’s become essential.
 While marketing has come a long way from the days of purely TV advertising and catchy jingles, the great irony is that a lot of it has looped back around to a very basic idea: authenticity.